socrob/mocap/README.md

 NOTE: This document does not explain details, it asumes that you are already familiar with mocap.

+See a nice youtube video [here](https://www.youtube.com/watch?v=oOFkEIydl_4) about what this pkg does.

 Instructions on how to record your dataset:

 mocap calibration